 Even though improved safety engineering on electrical products and strict enforcement of electrical codes have reduced electrical hazards, thousands of people are seriously injured or killed by electrical shocks and fires every year.

 According to the U.S. Consumer Product Safety Commission, there are over 400 electrocution deaths in the United States each year.
 Electrocutions from wiring hazards, including damaged or exposed wiring, account for approximately 20 percent.

-Electricity also causes an estimated140,000 fires each year.
-These fires kill hundreds of people, injure thousands more, and cost billions of dollars in property damage.
+Electricity also causes an estimated 140,000 fires each year.
+These fires kill hundreds of people, injuring thousands more, and cost billions of dollars in property damage.
 Aging electrical systems, combined with growing power demands, contribute to most electrical fire hazards.

 Most electrical emergencies can be avoided with an increased awareness of electrical safety and periodic inspections of home electrical systems.
 Here are some guidelines for electrical safety:

 - Avoid overloading outlets with too many appliances.
 There’s a good reason why most outlets only have two receptacles.
 The wires behind those outlets can only handle a certain amount of current.
 Overloading them can be very dangerous.